BiancaMass/Automated_PCA_MDIBL/README.md

 |ENSMUSG00000000085	| 44	| 8	| 64	| 59	| 18	| 32	| 37	| 7 |

 - Design matrix
-  - Text file, tab separated
+  - Text file, tab ("\t") separated
+  - The first row contains column headers
-  - First column: "sample" .
-Containes sample names *that need to be exactly the same as column names 2:N of the matrix files*
+  - First column contains the sample names *that need to be exactly the same as column names 2:N of the count matrix*
     Note: if this is not the case, the program will throw an error and stop.
   - The other columns contain information about each sample